 San Lorenzo Place, with its price, location and amenities, is marketed as an upscale residential condominium project.
 Set at the corner of EDSA and Chino Roces Avenue, the project's four residential towers sit on a podium linked directly to the Magallanes Station of the MRT Line 3.
-Construction of the first tower has started in the second quarter of 2010.
-In the same year, 100% of studio and one-bedroom units were sold out.
+Construction of the first tower started in the second quarter of 2010.